rabbitmq/rabbitmq-website/site/streams.md

 Streams are a new persistent and replicated data structure _in RabbitMQ 3.9_ which models an append-only log with non-destructive consumer semantics.
-They can be used as a regular AMQP 0.9.1 queue or through a [dedicated binary protocol](https://github.com/rabbitmq/rabbitmq-server/blob/v3.9.x/deps/rabbitmq_stream/docs/PROTOCOL.adoc) plugin and associated client(s).
+They can be used via a RabbitMQ client library as if  it was a queue or through a [dedicated binary protocol](https://github.com/rabbitmq/rabbitmq-server/blob/v3.9.x/deps/rabbitmq_stream/docs/PROTOCOL.adoc) plugin and associated client(s).
+The latter option is recommended as it provides access to all stream-specific features and offers best possible throughput (performance).

-This page covers the concepts of streams, their usage as AMQP 0.9.1 queues, and their administration and maintenance operations.
-Please visit the [Stream plugin](/stream.html) page to learn more about the usage of streams with the custom binary protocol.
+This page covers the concepts of streams, their usage, and their administration and maintenance operations.
+Please visit the [Stream plugin](/stream.html) page to learn more about the usage of streams with the binary RabbitMQ Stream protocol.

 ### <a id="use-cases" class="anchor" href="#use-cases">Use Cases</a>